 To better understand the overall impact and future state of the rubber industry, ARPM is conducting a bi-weekly Rubber Industry Pulse Survey.
 This 8-question survey takes less than one minute to complete but gives insights into how the rubber industry is faring so far - and what executives anticipate for the future.
-Participate through your personalized e-mail link to get the results sent to you when the report is completed every two weeks.
+Participate through your personalized e-mail link to get the results sent to you when the report is completed every three weeks.
 (Request e-mail link) As ARPM collects information, we will continue to trend and make predictions based on the inputs given by rubber industry leaders.

 For clarity, throughout the rest of this analysis: